kamclean/collaborator/vignettes/vignette_user_1_explore.md

 -----------------

-Use `user_validate()` to explore the rights of current users, and identify signficant errors in assignment of user rights.
+Use `user_validate()` to explore the rights of current users, and identify significant errors in assignment of user rights.
 This is a useful tool whether user rights are allocated manually, or [automatically](https://github.com/kamclean/collaborator/blob/master/vignettes/vignette_user_2_assign.Rmd).